-Learn Korean and Discover Korea
+Study Korean and Discover South Korea

-Learn Korean and Discover Korea at the same time!
+Study Korean and Discover South Korea at the same time!
 In the past Korea has been over-shadowed by its neighbour Japan, however, with the popularity of K-Pop and the explosion of Korean food on the international restaurant scene, Korea has come into its own in recent years.
 A fascinating country with a unique and deep culture, combining your visit with a language programme will bring you that much closer to the real Korea.

-Is Korean a good language to learn?
+Is Korean a good language to study?

 Korea’s economy is booming.
 Not only leaders in technology, Korea is now making strides in the music industry, TV dramas and it’s cuisine can now be found all over the world.
 Knowing Korean, whatever industry you work in, will give you that competitive edge, enabling you to distinguish yourself from the pack.
 If you enjoy Korean culture then learning the language will be even easier, helping you understand the K-Pop lyrics, K-Dramas, and of course, chat with Koreans!

-Is it hard to learn Korean?
+Is Korean hard to learn?

 Learning a new language is always a challenge.
-As Korean is based on the Korean alphabet ‘Hangeul’ many people think that it is a difficult language to learn.
+As Korean is based on the Korean alphabet ‘Hangeul’ many people think that it is a difficult language to study and learn.
 However the Korean alphabet did not evolve over a long period of time in the way that other alphabets have.
 It was deliberately crafted to be easy to learn.
 The System consists of only 14 consonants and 10 vowels based on lines and circles.
 It’s possible to memorise the alphabet in just a few hours.
 Easy!

 What is it like living in Korea?